 “Leroy holds the record for appearances on the show without winning a final, with this being his 12th season,” says a US-Bookies spokesperson.
 “But the bookies suggest this may be the year he breaks that streak, as his odds have improved from 2/1 to 6/4 since last week, strengthening his position as the favorite to win it all in what is expected to be his final season.”

 Among remaining males, CT follows Leroy at 4/1 (20%), with Darrell and Kyle both close behind at 6/1 (14.3%).
 Fessy is currently 9/1 to win the season, leading only Cory, who’s 14/1 odds make him the least likely to win among all remaining competitors.

-- Discover SHAQPOT, from the big man himself!
+- Try betting with Shaqpot, from the big guy himself!

-- Use a bet365 bonus code to wager from NJ.
+- Use a bet365 bonus code when registering for sports wagering.

 Kam follows Kaycee closely with 3/1 odds (25%), putting her at second among remaining females.
 Amber B., Aneesa and Nany are also close behind at 4/1 (20%), 6/1 (14.3%) and 7/1 (12.5%), respectively.
 Big T is currently the least likely to win among female competitors, as her odds are 11/1 (8.3%), but Gabby’s 10/1 odds (9.1%) are only slightly better.

 “Kaycee immediately asserted herself as a dominant player in this game, placing second in the final in her first season, and continuing to impress during her second,” says a US-Bookies spokesperson.
 “Her performance has been remarkable, and it fuels bookmakers’ confidence in her winning this season, though she’s got another great competitor in Kam close behind.”